 Requirement Questions to ask Dive boats comply with relevant standards.
 Which standards do dive boats comply with?
-What to look for Dive operator complies with all relevant Marine Safety of Victoria and Victorian Channels Authority (VCA) Regulations, including but not exclusively, those outlined in Appendix A and B of DIVA code of practice. • The vessel has onboard a person nominated as a dive supervisor, who is certified as a dive supervisor from a training organisation.
+What to look for Dive operator complies with all relevant Maritime Safety Victoria and relevant Port Authority's regulations.
+The vessel has onboard a person nominated as a dive supervisor, who is certified as a dive supervisor from a training organisation.
 The vessel has onboard a qualified master and dive supervisor (the same person may fulfil both roles).
 The vessel has onboard a person who is appropriately qualified in oxygen provision and resuscitation methods.
-Each vessel carries appropriate first aid equipment (see Appendix E of DIVA Code of Practice).
-Information Point Lonsdale Light can be contacted on 03 5258 1252 or VHF Channel 16.
-DIVA code of practice: p.
-18, 19
+Each vessel carries appropriate first aid equipment.
+Information Coast Radio Melbourne (Point Lonsdale) can be contacted on 03 5258 1252 or VHF Channel 16.